It is progressive wear of the muscular tissues.

 Before their destruction, motor neurons develop protein-rich inclusions in their cell bodies and axons.
 This may be due in part to defects in protein degradation.

-Excitotoxicity, or cell death caused by elevated levels of intracellular calcium caused by excessive activity of excitatory neurotransmitters, may be a mechanism of amyotrophic lateral sclerosis.
+Excitotoxicity, or cell death caused by elevated intracellular calcium levels caused by excessive activity of excitatory neurotransmitters, may be a mechanism of amyotrophic lateral sclerosis.

 This concept has been supported by an increase in dysfunctional glutamate and glutamate transporter RNA in the cerebrospinal fluid of people with ALS.

-This is further supported by the only effective treatment that is an anti-glutaminergic drug (Riluzole), as well as the poor ability to buffer calcium in motor neurons relative to other neurons.
+The only effective treatment further supports this is an anti-glutaminergic drug (Riluzole), as well as the poor ability to buffer calcium in motor neurons relative to other neurons.

-The accumulation of neurofilaments in the axons has been observed in sporadic cases of amyotrophic lateral sclerosis, as well as in patients with SOD1, possibly interfering with axonal transport, leading to cell death from SOD1 toxicity.
+The accumulation of neurofilaments in the axons has been observed in sporadic cases of amyotrophic lateral sclerosis and patients with SOD1, possibly interfering with axonal transport, leading to cell death from SOD1 toxicity.

-About 5-10% of cases are inherited directly from a person’s parents.
+About 5-10% of cases are inherited directly from parents.
 In general, first-degree relatives of an individual with ALS have a 1% risk of developing ALS.

 Although moderate to severe traumatic brain injury is a risk for amyotrophic lateral sclerosis, whether mild traumatic brain injury increases the rates is unclear.